Alien Skin produces darkwave elektropop drawing from elements of 80s post punk subculture. His legacy in the electronic

 Upon leaving Real Life in 2005 recording commenced on what became the debut Alien Skin album, 'Don’t Open Till Doomsday'.
-The album found favour at the time with a MySpace audience of synthpop and darkwave fans, especially of 80s 'Black Celebration' era Depeche Mode persuasion.
-It was through this once pervasive and powerful social platform a fan base of support emerged and grew.
+The album resonated with a burgeoning MySpace community of synthpop and darkwave fans, especially of 80s 'Black Celebration' era Depeche Mode persuasion.
+It was via this once pervasive and powerful social platform a fan base of support emerged and grew.

-The music continues to consciously evolve and reinvent itself.
-From the atmospheric early releases described by New York's 'Grave Concerns' magazine as “goth music with the rock bled out of it” to the “neon soaked synth crunch with afflictive emotions” of present day uptempo moody noir.
-Since 2008 Alien Skin has released 14 CD albums, a number of EPs and singles have been issued.
+Alien Skin music has consciously evolved over the years.
+From the atmospheric early releases, characterized by New York's 'Grave Concerns' magazine as “goth music with the rock bled out of it” to the “gloom soaked synth crunch with afflictive emotions” of post-punk darkwave heard on his more current releases .
+Since 2008, 14 CD albums, a number of EPs and singles have been issued.
 Most recent major release (2024) 'Let's Play Mortuary Dress Up' EP on Bandcamp.